trezitorul/qudi/documentation/how_to_make_modules.md

 from core.configoption import ConfigOption   # Optional, if you need additional config options from .cfg files

 class LogicModule(GenericLogic):
+    # Either directly to the hardware module or use an interface
     harware_module = Connector(interface='HardwareModule')
     additional_config = ConfigOption(name='additional')